 Vertical gardens, also called wall gardens, tapestry walls, living walls, vegetal walls, and growing walls, have been introduced in landscape designs.
 Concrete walls, including fences and the sides of buildings, are converted into living walls of vegetation in exquisite designs.
-Vertical gardening is therefore the growing of crops on vertical surfaces of structures that are either free standing or part of a building, rather than horizontally as is practiced in conventional farming.
+Vertical surfaces of structures that are either free standing or part of a building can therefore be converted into an intriguing display of vegetation vertically, rather than horizontally as is practiced in the usual conventional gardens.

 However, the potential of vertical gardens is not, and should not be, limited only to ornamental plants for aesthetic effects.
 Vertical gardening is a promising technology that can be exploited within the urban areas for the increased production of food crops and other important crops, including culinary herbs and medicinal crops.
 Such crops can be grown for home use and supplemental profit, as well as incorporated in the landscaping plan.

 Vertical gardens can be attractive to the urban dwellers having limited residential spaces or without open ground and who themselves desire to produce their own supply of food crops that are free from pesticides.
 With indigenous materials, this technology can benefit the urban poor.